onlyasmalllizard/beyondcss-chef/README.md

-# Style template
+# BeyondCSS - Chef

-This is a basic template to use when creating a website using SCSS, Typescript, and Vite.
+This is the Chef project from the course BeyondCSS.
+The purpose is to practice implementing a given design in CSS using the template created in previous lessons.